 Additionally, Brian has worked for various not-for profit organizations in several capacities, such as Vocational Evaluator, Manager of Employment Services and Vocational Rehabilitation Counselor.
 Brian earned his Master’s degree in Education with a specialization in Rehabilitation Counseling from Hofstra University.

 Joelle earned a Masters in Counselor Education from CUNY at Queens College and a Bachelors in Psychology at SUNY Albany and has experience in a wide array of industries.
 She worked as a Marketing Assistant for Conde Nast and was promoted to Promotions Associate for GLAMOUR Magazine.
 Following publishing, Joelle joined a start-up software company as their Marketing Manager.
 She also taught 7th grade, is trained as a Life Coach and conducted job applicant interviews for a company called TALENT+.
 Joelle has 3 years school counseling experience specializing in at-risk students.Joelle has a passion for helping people find and realize their life and career goals.
-It is this passion as well as experience from varied careers that she is the liaison between businesses, districts and CEO.
+It is this passion as well as experience from varied careers that she become the liaison between businesses, districts and CEO.

 Dr. Heather C. Robertson joined CEO in July of 2018 as the Leadership and Training Coordinator.
 In this role, Heather focuses on curriculum design, staff training and development, and staff support.
 As a Certified Rehabilitation Counselor (CRC) and a Licensed Mental Health Counselor (LMHC), Heather also provides vocational counseling, career development services, vocational evaluations, and job placement services.
 Heather is dedicated to helping students and consumers achieve their career and vocational goals.